 Forms of Throwing

 The Nage no Kata was developed in 1884 and 1885 at the Kodokan.
 This kata consists of 5 sets of three throws, each performed on both the left and right sides.
 The two participants formally bow onto the mat and begin the kata with the tori, or thrower, on your right and the uke, or person being thrown, on your left.
 In each case, the uke attempts an attack on tori.
 There is a progression of attack styles here, demonstrating how tori must adjust to these differing attacks.
 Uke then changes his attacks based on the previous adjustments made by tori.

 Here uke, having no prior experience with tori, starts with a very agressive attack by grasping tori's jacket and pushing tori backward.
 Tori responds by stepping backward, demonstrating the principle of yielding and pulling uke forward culminating in the throw that you see.
 This throw exemplifies the beauty and dynamic precision of the forces which can unbalance an opponent and cause his body to trace a long arc in the air as he is snapped forward, off his feet, by the downward drawing power of the thrower's body transmitted through his arms.

 Uke changes the attack here to an aggressive downward strike to the top of tori's head, which tori blocks, steps in and lowers his body to effectively use the momentum generated by the attack to throw the attacker over his back and shoulder.
-This throw is a modification of a jujutsu throw in which the arm is broken during the throw and clearly shows the self defense aspect inherent in the
+This throw is a modification of a jujutsu throw in which the arm is broken during the throw and clearly shows the self defense aspect inherent in the kata.

 Uke attacks as in the first throw, but holds back a bit and braces his front leg to prevent himself from being pulled down as in the first throw.
 To counter this action, tori takes a large step backward, stretching uke out and drops down and in to take advantage of the bent leg and lifts uke across his shoulders to throw him in a motion like a wheel.

 Uke attempts to strike tori but keeps his other hand in front to block tori's hip so that he cannot turn into the shoulder throw as in the first set.
 Tori compensates by turning opposite to the first throw, coming in under the strike and grasping the outstretched arm of uke, bringing his hip into uke and turning to throw uke, while pulling on uke's arm and lifting uke with the arm on his back.
 This throw was the favorite throw of Jigoro Kano.

 Here uke, anticipating the previous throw, stiffens more dramatically to prevent the previous throw but tori, by taking a high grip on the collar and adjusting the stepping action, never lets uke get going.
 The sudden, unexpected lowering of tori's body enables uke to be thrown end over end, like a stick.

 to the side and pulling uke with him.
 Uke tries to catch up to avoid a

 Here as uke attacks, tori yields but changes his footwork on the third step by stepping to the side and turning.
 Using the force inherent in this action to offbalance uke, he is able to block uke's advancing foot and execute a large arcing forward throw.